 We currently have three directors, two of whom are independent.
-Effective July 1, 2013, at which time the appointment of Messrs.
-Geib and Hartman as directors will become effective, we will have five directors, three of whom will be independent.
 Generally, directors are elected annually by our stockholders, and there is no limit on the number of times a director may be elected to office.
 Each director serves until the next annual meeting of stockholders or (if longer) until his or her successor has been duly elected and qualifies.

 During 2012, our board of directors met four times and took action by written consent on three occasions.
 No director attended fewer than 75% of the aggregate of all meetings held during 2012 by our board of directors and by the committees on which he served.
 The Company encourages, but does not require, the directors to attend the Company's annual meeting of its stockholders.
-We anticipate that all of our directors, each of whom has been nominated for re-election, and Messrs.
-Geib and Hartman will attend the Annual Meeting.
+We anticipate that all of our directors, each of whom has been nominated for re-election, will attend the Annual Meeting.